 Gartree High School strives to provide its young people with access to up-to-date, unbiased careers advice of the highest standard.
 Following extensive research, one of the products the school has decided to implement is the Start software package, which is available to all stakeholders – our students, their families and all staff.

 In addition to this, the school offers numerous enrichment trips: to universities, to places of employment, to skills fairs, to careers settings.
 Students may be selected for these based on ability, options choices or on a ‘first come, first served’ basis.

-From 2016 we began working closely with Leicestershire Education Business Company (LEBC), who provide our provision for Work Experience.
-The following year, we began working with the Leicester and Leicestershire Enterprise Partnership (LLEP), who provide strategic and operational planning assistance through their Enterprise Adviser Network.
+We work with the Leicester and Leicestershire Enterprise Partnership (LLEP), who provide strategic and operational planning assistance through their Enterprise Adviser Network.

 The school provides meaningful guidance on a 1:1 level, working with all students but especially with some of our vulnerable and Pupil Premium students to raise aspirations and assist with identification of career pathways.

 In preparation for selecting their KS4 Options, Year 9 students are provided with a mentor (usually their PSHE Teacher, Form Tutor or key staff-member from the Pastoral Team).
 This gives students the support outside of the curriculum timetable.
 Staff are trained in accessing Start, and teachers work closely with our Careers Leader and other Heads of Department to ensure students make the correct choice for their futures.
 Records of these meetings are held for the duration of students’ time at Gartree.

 This provision is on top of curriculum guidance, given through Global PHSE (Tutor Time & PSHE) lessons.
 For an up-to-date operational plan, please see ‘Teaching & Learning CE at Gartree’.